ianmay/aws_hello_world/README.md

 I also now have a Budget!

 ### Cleaning up
-Now the Lambda is working, I'd like to move it all into its own file and then move on to other approches for for hello world.
+Now the Lambda is working, I'd like to move it all into its own file and then move on to other approaches for for hello world.
 To do this I moved the code after declairing the provider into a new file called `hello_world_lamdba.tf`.
-I choose not to split out the gateway (although that might be a valid approch).
-The idea here was I wanted, for my own sake to group together all the resources for a singluar objective into thier own files.
+I choose not to split out the gateway (although that might be a valid approach).
+The idea here was I wanted, for my own sake to group together all the resources for a single objective into their own files.
 So as the gateway is currently only serving the lambda, I'll keep them together.
-After this a quick terraform apply to make sure its all still working.
+After this, a quick terraform apply to make sure it's all still working.

-### Refrences and helpful links have been
+### References and helpful links have been
-standing on the shoulders of gaints, the following have been very helpful while working on creating the lambda:
+standing on the shoulders of giants, the following have been very helpful while working on creating the lambda:
 * https://registry.terraform.io/providers/hashicorp/aws/2.34.0/docs/guides/serverless-with-aws-lambda-and-api-gateway
 * https://registry.terraform.io/modules/mineiros-io/lambda-function/aws/latest/examples/python-function
 * https://advancedweb.hu/how-to-define-lambda-code-with-terraform/